Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Experiments

 \subsection{Adaptive attacks for the MMC loss}

-As stated in~\cite{carlini2019evaluating}, only applying the existing attacks with default hyperparameters is not sufficient to claim reliable robustness.
-Thus, we apply the adaptive versions of existing attacks when evading the networks trained by the MMC loss (detailed in Appendix B.4).
-For instance, the non-adaptive objectives for PGD are variants of the SCE loss~\cite{madry2018towards}, while the adaptive objectives are $-\mathcal{L}_{\text{MMC}}(z,y)$ and $\mathcal{L}_{\text{MMC}}(z,y_{t})$ in the untargeted and targeted modes for PGD, respectively.
+As stated in~\citet{athalye2018obfuscated}, only applying the existing attacks with default hyperparameters is not sufficient to claim reliable robustness.
+Thus, we apply the adaptive versions of existing attacks when evading the networks trained by the MMC loss (detailed in Appendix~\ref{appendix:b4}).
+For instance, the non-adaptive objectives for PGD are variants of the SCE loss~\citep{madry2018towards}, while the adaptive objectives are $-\mathcal{L}_{\text{MMC}}(z,y)$ and $\mathcal{L}_{\text{MMC}}(z,y_{t})$ in the untargeted and targeted modes for PGD, respectively.
 Here $y_{t}$ is the target label.
-To verify that the adaptive attacks are more effective than the non-adaptive ones, we modify the network architecture with a two-dimensional feature layer and visualize the PGD attacking procedure in Fig~\ref{fig:1} (b).
-The two panels separately correspond to two randomly selected clean inputs.
-The 10 clusters in each panel consist of the features of all the 10,000 test samples in MNIST, where each color corresponds to one class.
-We can see that the adaptive attacks are indeed much more efficient.
+To verify that the adaptive attacks are more effective than the non-adaptive ones, we modify the network architecture with a two-dimensional feature layer and visualize the PGD attacking procedure in Fig.~\ref{fig:1}(b).
+The two panels separately correspond to two randomly selected clean inputs indicated by black stars.
+The ten colored clusters in each panel consist of the features of all the 10,000 test samples in MNIST, where each color corresponds to one class.
+We can see that the adaptive attacks are indeed much more efficient than the non-adaptive one.